pascalbros/GGJ25-Blobble/README.md

-# GGJ25-Blobble
+# Blobble

+A game about jumps and bubbles.

-Global Game Jam 2025 entry
+Made in 48 hours for the Global Game Jam 2025.